 Single-parent households often require special consideration and assistance due to their greater need for affordable and accessible day care, health care, and other supportive services.
 Many female-headed households with children are susceptible to having lower incomes than similar two-parent households.
-Single, female mothers also face social marginalization pressures that often limit their occupational choices, housing options and access to supportive services.
+Single, female mothers face social marginalization pressures that often limit their occupational choices, housing options and access to supportive services.

-The 2010 U.S. Census indicated that there were 5,175 female-headed households in the City of Rialto, which is approximately 20.5 percent of all households in the City.
+The 2013-2017 American Community Survey indicated that there were 4,666 female-headed households in the City of Rialto, which is approximately 17.9 percent of all households in the City.
 Of these female-headed households, 2,840 had children under the age of 18.
 In comparison, there were 99,129 female-headed households, which is approximately 16.2 percent of all households in the County.
 Of these female-headed households, 54, 352 had children under the age of 18.